imagekit-developer/imagekit-nodejs/README.md

 ```

 If the upload succeeds, `error` will be `null,` and the `result` will be the same as what is received from ImageKit's servers.
-If the upload fails, `error` will be the same as what is received from ImageKit's servers, and the `result` will be null.
+If the upload fails, the `error` will be the same as what is received from ImageKit's servers, and the `result` will be null.